Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

+(a) A sufficient (but not necessary) condition for iterative methods to be well behaved is that the \emph{numerical range} (also known as the \emph{field of values}) of the matrix is bounded away from zero, and in this case the Elman estimate \cite{El:82, EiElSc:83} and its refinement due to Beckermann, Goreinov, and Tyrtyshnikov \cite{BeGoTy:06} can be used to bound the number of GMRES iterations in terms of (i) the distance of the numerical range to the origin, and (ii) the norm of the matrix.

+(b) When $\Oi$ is convex, $C^3$, piecewise analytic, and $\bound$ is curved, \cite{SpKaSm:15} proved that $\opA$ is coercive for sufficiently large $k$ (with $\eta\sim k$).
+The $k$-dependence of the coercivity constant, along with the $k$-dependence of $\|\opA\|_\LtGt$ then give the information needed about the numerical range of the Galerkin matrix $\bA$ required in (a). \ere

-\bre[Comparison to previous results] The bound $m\gtrsim k^{2/3}$ when $\Gamma$ is a sphere was stated in \cite[\S1.3]{SpKaSm:15}; this was obtained using the Elman estimate (i.e.~Part (a) of Theorem \ref{thm:Elman}), and the fact that the bounds \eqref{eq:Skconvex} for smooth, convex, curved domains were previously known for the circle and sphere; see \cite[\S5.4]{ChGrLaSp:12}.
-To our knowledge, there are no other $k$-explicit bounds in the literature on the number of GMRES iterations required to achieve a prescribed accuracy for Helmholtz boundary integral equations. \ere
+\bre[Comparison to previous results] The bound $m\gtrsim k^{2/3}$ when $\bound$ is a sphere was stated in \cite[\S1.3]{SpKaSm:15}; this bound was obtained using the original Elman estimate (see Remark \ref{rem:Elman} below), and the fact that the sharp bound $\|\opA\|_{\LtGt}\lesssim k^{1/3}$ was known for the circle and sphere; see \cite[\S5.4]{ChGrLaSp:12}.
+To our knowledge, there are no other $k$-explicit bounds in the literature on the number of GMRES iterations required to achieve a prescribed accuracy for a Helmholtz BIE.
+The closest related work is \cite{ChRaRo:02}, which uses a second-kind integral equation to solve the Helmholtz equation in a half-plane with an impedance boundary condition.
+The special structure of this integral equation allows a two-grid iterative method to be used, and \cite{ChRaRo:02} proves that there exists $C>0$ such that if $k h\leq C$, then, after seven iterations, the difference between the solution and the Galerkin solution computed via the iterative method is bounded independently of $k$ and $h$. \ere